tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 To start, we need to define how the model will be created and measured.
 Let's use a radial basis support vector machine model via the function `kernlab::ksvm`.
 This model is generally considered to have _two_ tuning parameters: the SVM cost value and the kernel parameter `sigma`.
 For illustration purposes here, only the cost value will be tuned and the function `kernlab::sigest` will be used to estimate `sigma` during each model fit.
 This is automatically done by `ksvm`.

 After the model is fit to the analysis set, the root-mean squared error (RMSE) is computed on the assessment set. **One important note:** for this model, it is critical to center and scale the predictors before computing dot products.
-We don't do this operation here because `mlbench.friedman1` simulates all of the predictors to be standard uniform random variables.
+We don't do this operation here because `mlbench.friedman1` simulates all of the predictors to be standardized uniform random variables.

 Our function to fit the model and compute the RMSE is: